-If you love looking at luxury homes for inspiration and ideas, here is the list for you!
+If you love looking at luxury homes for inspiration and ideas, even Hoboken apartments can have the style of a celebrity, here is the list for you!
 Be sure to click through the links in each item below to see more about the celebrity and their home.

 A-List of the Most Expensive Celebrity Homes Around

 Everyone who knows basic Oprah facts knows that she grew up in a low-income environment.
 So how can you really fault her for literally dipping into a little extreme luxury these days?
 Oprah reportedly has a serious affinity for finer things in the loo, so, when it came time to craft the bathroom at Promised Land, her $100-million estate in Montecito, California, she almost certainly had a squadron in her employ, breaking out the tile tools and artistic know-how to craft a luxury bathroom complete with a bathtub carved to the shape of her body.